 White Balance Tips

-This page is a collection of white balance tips, tricks, techniques and examples.
+This page is a collection of photography tips, tricks, techniques and examples related to setting white balance.

 White balance setting for a sunrise